HTTPArchive/almanac.httparchive.org/src/content/en/2022/cdn.md

 ## Image Format Adoption

 CDN’s have traditionally been used to cache, compress and deliver static content such as images since their inception.
 Since then many CDN’s have added the ability to dynamically change images in both format and sizing on the fly to optimize the image for different use cases.
 This is often performed by sending additional parameters in the query string whereby compute at the edge will interpret and modify the image in the response accordingly.
+This allows site operators to upload a single high resolution image and modify it on the fly for when lower quality or lower resolution images are needed such as in thumbnails.

 Across both desktop and mobile the dominant image formats were JPG (JPEG) and PNG.
 JPG provides a lossly compressed file format optimizing for size.
 PNG or Portable Graphics Format supports lossless compression meaning no data will be lost when the image is compressed, however the image overall is larger in size than a JPG.
 For more information on  JPG vs PNG visit [Adobe’s website] (https://www.adobe.com/creativecloud/file-types/image/comparison/jpeg-vs-png.html).